ultraloveninja/update-event-link/README.md

 # Update Event Link

-This is a simple jQuery plugin that allows to udpdate the event link and replaces the button on an event page.
+This is a simple jQuery plugin that replaces an element with a custom link.

 Comes in two parts; the main script and then the other part to embed to change the link on window load.